davidroman0O/do-pipeline/README.md

 - **Pipelineception**: you can put pipelines into a pipeline and so on!
 - **So simple it works everywhere** and it's way more easier to read!

+Give me a star is you liked it 🤩

+Thank you for using this small piece of code in your projects 😍

 # Install it

 ```shell